javaparser/javaparser/releasing.md

 After fighting with different plugins for automatically deploy new versions to Maven central we currently use a manual process.
 As primitive as it is it actually works.

-First we generate all thejars we need to generate:
+First we generate all the jars we need to generate:

 * mvn install
 * mvn javadoc:jar